soverenio/docs/docs/source/create-data-subject-request.rst

 * Delete requests to delete your personal data from a company.

-* Custom requests to tailor a complex of procedures with your personal data.
+* Custom requests to tailor a complex set of procedures with your personal data.

 .. tab:: Access request